 Our onsite resident services staff and property management partners undergo sensitivity training related to seniors so that they are equipped to recognize bias and better understand and support aging issues.
 This includes the loss of loved ones, pain management, or loss of hearing or eyesight.
 Staff also receive trauma-informed training to provide a safe place of trust for seniors who have experienced trauma such as war, hunger, or elder abuse.

 In collaboration with a growing base of community partners in the senior community and beyond, we are eager to see our seniors thrive with support that reduces depression and increases access to local healthcare and municipal senior centers.
 Since the development of our award-winning multigenerational Courier Place – where the average age of our senior residents is 75 – we've added Wesley Village, with expanded services that include adult day care, along with concepts for other new multigenerational communities in our pipeline.
 Plus, we continue to work with partners to develop senior-focused campus developments such as Metro East.

 We build in quality housing and build up good in senior residents – as well as families and special needs – to bring out the best in them and in our neighborhoods and communities.
 For partners:

 - To see firsthand how our housing and services are making a difference in the lives of seniors, schedule a property tour.

 - Your collaboration makes a difference.
 Help provide new opportunities that help seniors thrive and build healthy connections for life.
-Contact Natalie Reider, Senior Director, Community Impact.
+Contact Natalie Reider, Jamboree's Vice President of Community Impact.